- 10 Best Ukuleles on The Market Reviewed

 While pre-amp or pickups with the model aren’t included, the Montecito more than makes up for it with outstanding acoustic sound.
 This tenor ukulele well-balanced and only gets better with time and as the wood material ages.

 5. Kala KA-PWT Pacific Walnut Tenor Acoustic Ukulele

 The KA-PWS is a uke that’s priced under $200, but once you get to know it better, you’ll have it tagged as a high-end instrument.

 The entire body is made from Pacific Walnut.
 The superb grain material goes great with the black binding, detailing, and satin finish.
 All of these translate to a premium feel that’s nothing like you’ve had before!

-Rounding out the details are 12 frets, a mahogany neck, and a choice between a walnut or rosewood fretboard.
+Rounding out the details as one of the best ukuleles are 12 frets, a mahogany neck, and a choice between a walnut or rosewood fretboard.

 Forget for a moment the uke’s price – it has superb craftsmanship, and the tone is super clear and bright.
-It’s an excellent tenor for both beginners and professionals alike.
+It’s one of the best ukuleles and has an excellent tenor for both beginners and professionals alike.